Bronstrom/Spotilight/docs/developer-docs.md

 #### Running the front-end the first time

-On a fresh clone/fork of Spotilight, you will need to install the necessary dependencies.
+You will also need to install the necessary packages and dependencies for the front-end.
+Open a second terminal window and navigate to `spotilight-vue`.
 Using the Node package manager run the following command:

 ```
 npm install